Rarities Volume I & Volume II

-Rarities Volume I & Volume II is a two-album series collecting songs by The Who, released in 1983 on Polydor in the United Kingdom.
+Rarities Volume I & Volume II is a two-album series collecting songs by the Who, released in 1983 on Polydor in the United Kingdom.

 Release history

-The first release in this series was a single LP titled "Join Together - Rarities" issued by Polydor in Australia and New Zealand in 1982.
-This album combined hard to find songs from Who, which were initially released in the UK on singles between 1970 and 1973.
-This album had the same contents as the later Rarities Volume II with the exception of a shorter version of "I Don't Even Know Myself".
-This shortened version fades out about twenty seconds early, while cutting off the full ending.
+The first release in this series was a single LP titled Join Together - Rarities issued by Polydor in Australia and New Zealand in 1982.
+This album contained Who songs from UK singles released between 1970 and 1973 that had not previously appeared on LP.

-In 1983, after the announcement of the Who's Last Tour, Polydor UK expanded on the original concept by compiling two separate albums of hard to find Who tracks.
+In 1983, after the announcement of the Who's Last Tour, Polydor UK expanded on the original concept by compiling two albums of hard-to-find Who tracks.
 All of them had previously appeared on singles or EPs.
 The albums were titled Rarities Vol. 1 "1966–1968" and Rarities Vol. 2 "1970–1973".

+The Volume 2 release contains the same content as the earlier Join Together - Rarities album.

 After the LP releases the same material was re-released on a single CD.
 Some copies of the CD version were defective and were replaced by the manufacturer.
 Defective copies may still be in circulation.

-Some copies of the Vol. 2 LP may also contain the shortened version of "I Don't Even Know Myself".
-Some versions of these releases also mistakenly use the common stereo album version of "Mary Anne with the Shaky Hand" in place of the much rarer mono B-side version.
-The B-side is actually a completely different recording of the same song.